Bira/octopus-carnival/_posts/2023-03-25-tigerclaw-barbarians.md

 manipulated by Frost Witches who would surely be the secret instigators of the whole thing.
 They're the first troops you fight, but they're also the weak link you work in order to dismantle the Army of Winter.

+Shadowfang's bunch makes for a much less ambiguous enemy faction, but PCs who like to go for the diplomatic solution would still have plenty to do in a scenario where the people of Winterhaven and Fallcrest had trouble telling them apart from other Tigerclaw and directed their enmity at all of them.

+[1]: {{ "/projects/tnv/" | relative_url }}